Park is closed

 • Never go caving alone.
 Always go in groups of three or more, with at least one experienced caver, and ensure each member of your group has a reliable torch.

-• Take care at the Bat Cleft cave entrance.
-The track is steep and can be slippery when wet.
-It is a steep drop into the cave, please remain behind the installed safety chain.
+• Take care on the Mount Etna trail.
+The walk up to Mount Etna and Bat Cleft is very steep with many steps and can be slippery when wet.
+It is a sheer drop at Bat Cleft, please remain behind the safety chain.
+There is no access into the cave.

 • Avoid exploring old mine workings.
-These sites can have hidden dangers.
+These sites can have many hidden dangers.

 • Stay on the track, you may get lost otherwise.
 Follow the trail markers and signs carefully.
 Let someone responsible know your plans and when you expect to return.